BGU-SE-Courses/2025-mbt-s/Cucumber/README.md

 # Testing Prestashop using Cucumber
-This directory contains the cucumber files for testing the $$*TODO* module name$$ module of the prestashop application.
+This directory contains the cucumber files for testing the PrestaShop module of the prestashop application.

 ## Running the tests
 Run ```mvn test``` to run all the tests.